Does Germany Welcome the Electric Scooter?

 Some electric scooters, such as the HT-T4 Max Emoko Adult Electric Scooter have a larger battery fitted.
 This allows it to go on longer journeys of up to 70km.
 Other e-scooters, such as the Xiaomi Mi Essential Electric Scooter has a more modest range of 20km.
 It's good to note that the larger the battery, the longer it takes to charge it up.
 The InMotion L9 Electric Scooter has gotten around this by adding dual charging ports.
 A normal charge on the InMotion L9 takes 7.2 hours.
 However, because of the twin charging ports you can fully charge it in just under 4 hours!

 The more powerful the motor the quicker it goes.
-The Kugoo G2 Pro Electric Scooter has a powerful 800-watt motor.
-This allows quicker acceleration and a greater hill-climbing angle than the simpler fun design of the AOVO ES Mini Electric Scooter which has a smaller, less powerful 250-watt motor.
+The Nanrobot LS7+ Electric Scooter has two powerful 2400-watt motors.
+This allows a crazy top speed of 88+ Kp/h, quicker acceleration and a greater hill-climbing angle than the simpler fun design of the AOVO ES Mini Electric Scooter which has a smaller, less powerful 250-watt motor.

 All Electric Scooters need to stop.
 Right?
 Luckily most electric scooters come with some sort of braking system.
 Most come with the simple braking system of a rear foot-controlled manual brake to a more advanced system of disc brakes.
 Similar to those you'd find in a modern car or motorbike.
 Probably one of the most important pieces of features you'll find on an electric scooter.
 Especially if you're whizzing through the streets of Berlin or Munich.
 Stopping safely is essential!